The question on the table is: Is there a cause-and-effect relationship between fine particulate matter pollution (PM 2.5) and premature death?

 PM 2.5 is particulate matter pollution 2.5 micrometers or less in diameter.
 (See: “EPA, Valley Air District PM 2.5 standards separate and unequal”).

-Furthermore, in a portable document format document from the California Environmental Protection Agency Air Resources Board (ARB) titled: “Facts About Particulate Matter Mortality: New data revealing greater dangers from PM2.5,” the ARB is quite definitive: Stressed is that premature deaths linked with outdoor fine particulate matter levels is backed up by a sizable body of evidence.
+Furthermore, in a portable document format document from the California Environmental Protection Agency Air Resources Board (ARB) titled: “Facts About Particulate Matter Mortality: New data revealing greater dangers from PM2.5,” the ARB is quite resolute: Stressed is that premature deaths linked with outdoor fine particulate matter levels is backed up by a sizable body of evidence.
 Work done similar to that of ARB’s in this regard by the World Health Organization and U.S. EPA and given a stamp of approval by the likes of the Health Effects Institute and other medical associations, provides confirmation, the ARB in the document in question brought to bear.

 Meanwhile, in “Examination of engine idling in editorial goes the extra mile,” in citing Monica Maye, author of “Idling vehicles raise risks, get you nowhere,” I wrote: “Maye also opines there is a tendency in diesel truck and bus operation for increased idling time with consequent negative ‘local’ air-quality impacts, and adds, ‘Diesel exhaust contains both carbon particulates and 40 chemicals that are classified as ‘hazardous air pollutants’ under the Clean Air Act.’”